 For more information, see Self-service exchanges and refunds for Azure Reservations

 - Reserved Virtual Machine Instance - A reservation only covers the virtual machine and cloud services compute costs.
 It doesn't cover additional software, Windows, networking, or storage charges.

-- Azure Storage reserved capacity - A reservation covers storage capacity for standard storage accounts for Blob storage or Azure Data Lake Gen2 storage.
+- Azure Blob storage reserved capacity - A reservation covers storage capacity for Blob storage and Azure Data Lake Gen2 storage.
 The reservation doesn't cover bandwidth or transaction rates.

 - Azure Cosmos DB reserved capacity - A reservation covers throughput provisioned for your resources.
 It doesn't cover the storage and networking charges.

 - Azure Data Factory data flows - A reservation covers integration runtime cost for the compute type and number of cores that you buy.

 - SQL Database reserved vCore - Covers both SQL Managed Instance and SQL Database Elastic Pool/single database.
 Only the compute costs are included with a reservation.
 The SQL license is billed separately.